High Resolution page

 The Registax result shown herein was cropped and processed with IRIS:

-The following Moon picture was obtained with the webcam on April 10th 2011 using the same Kellner 18 mm eyepiece projection, but giving a CCD sampling (0.28) closer to the 37/D value, since the T parameter was increased; the 20 s footage at 30 fps yielded 600 frames (as can be seen the seeing was poor); Registax selected and stacked the best 120 frames, afterwards processed by IRIS:
+The following Moon picture was obtained with the webcam using the same Kellner 18 mm eyepiece projection, but giving a CCD sampling (0.28) closer to the 37/D value, since the T parameter was increased; the 20 s footage at 30 fps yielded 600 frames (as can be seen the seeing was poor); Registax selected and stacked the best 120 frames, afterwards processed by IRIS:

-The theoretical resolution of the Grange Obs.
-140 mm refractor shall permit to do webcam imaging with Moon features of about 500 m.
+The theoretical diffraction resolution of the Grange Obs.
+140 mm refractor shall permit to do webcam imaging with Moon features of about 1.5 km, but with peculiar atmospheric conditions the limit could reach 1.3 km.

 Return to Grange Obs. homepage